fbchan/f5gc-images/README.md

-# Free5gc Stage3 for Kubernetes
+# Free5gc Stage3 for Kubernetes on F5 UDF

 This repo are forked and modified from the following repo.
 Credit goes to them as they did the hard work. https://github.com/sumichaaan/free5gc-k8s